gofynd/fdk-client-python/documentation/platform/CONFIGURATION.md

 | body | [TokenResponse](#TokenResponse) | yes | Request body |

-Add or edit the tokens used for integrating Firebase, MoEngage, Segment, GTM, Freshchat, Safetynet, Google Map, Google and Facebook auth.
+Use this API to add or edit the tokens used for integrating Firebase, MoEngage, Segment, GTM, Freshchat, Safetynet, Google Map, Google and Facebook auth.

 *Returned Response:*